 This is a valuable feature and it’s useful to know that you won’t sacrifice it by switching to iWork.
 That said, whoever you want to work with needs to use the same app as you.
 You can’t collaborate from iWork to Office, for instance.

 Since iWork is available free on any Apple product, that might actually make it easier to find people to collaborate with.

 iWork has lots of other sharing features built in, too.
 The Share menu lets you create iCloud links, send the document via Messages, or transfer it to another device using AirDrop.
 These might not seem like a big deal at first, but if you work with a lot of people who use Macs, you’ll definitely use it.

 5. Microsoft Office Compatibility

-Using anything besides Microsoft Office always comes with the worry about compatibility.
-How will it deal with DOC and DOCX files?
-This used to be a big count against using anything besides Office.
+Using any apps other than Microsoft Office always comes with the worry of compatibility issues.
+Everyone else is likely to still use Office, so how will your app deal with .doc and .docx files?
+This used to be a big count against Apple’s iWork suite.

-iWork apps have come a long way in their compatibility, and can now open, edit, and save files in standard Office formats.
-While the default is still the iWork file extension (PAGES, KEY, NUMBERS), you can save files in DOC, DOCX, XLS, XLSX, PPT, and PPTX, as well as a few others like PDF, CSV, and HTML.
+iWork apps have come a long way in their compatibility.
+These days, they can open, edit, and save files in standard Office formats.
+By default, they still use iWork file extensions (.pages, .key, .numbers), but you can also save files as .doc, .docx, .xls, .xlsx, .ppt, and .pptx, as well as a few others like .pdf, .csv, and .html.